 Client agrees to reimburse the FBM for any critical Client requested expenses necessary for the completion of the project.
 Examples would be:

-The FBM understands, however, that Clients may request significant design changes to pages that have already been constructed to the Client’s specification.
+The FBM understands that Clients may request significant design changes to pages that have already been constructed to the Client’s specification.
 To that end, please note that our agreement does not include a provision for significant page modification or creation of additional pages in excess of our agreed page maximum listed in the Web Design Agreement.
 If significant page modification is requested after a page has been built to the client’s specification, we must count it as an additional page.
+Client will approve in writing additional fees of additional pages prior to work commencing.
+Electronic methods of communication, such as email, will be considered a writing for the purposes of this Agreement.
+The additional charges are based on FBM project packages and time spent at the time changes are requested.

 Some examples of significant page modification at the request of the Client include:

-- Significantly reconfiguring the Client’s shopping cart with new product, shipping or discount calculation if an e-commerce enabled site has been selected by the Client.
+• Significantly reconfiguring the Client’s shopping cart with new product, shipping or discount calculation if an e-commerce enabled site has been selected by the Client.
+Changing the POS system from initially established merchant service

 Some Clients will desire to independently edit or update their web pages after completion of the site.
 FBM is not responsible for any damage created by the Client or agent of the Client.
 Any repairs required will be assessed at an hourly rate listed in the Master Service Agreement and/or Web Design Agreement with an one (1) hour minimum charge.